 The sun visor makes it difficult to ride in the night, but if you’re someone who prefers long rides during the day, then this helmet is ideal for you.
 Motorcycle riders are going to love the ventilation it offers.
 It features a vent right behind the integrated sun visor, which will be closed when you pull the drop-down visor up.

-The Ls2 Open Face Spitfire helmet also features removable and washable liners, along with speaker pockets.
+The LS2 Helmets Open Face Spitfire Helmet also features removable and washable liners, along with speaker pockets.
 This open-face lid takes some time for the cheek pads to fit in, so don’t worry if the helmet feels a bit tight at the start.

 Also Check: Top 10 Best Motorcycle Helmets For Hot Weather